arnav-aggarwal/react-setup-tutorial/README.md

 ### What This Guide is For

-React is arguable the hottest framework currently used by the web development community at this point.
+React is arguably the hottest framework currently used by the web development community at this point.
 It makes large, dynamic, single-page applications faster and easier to develop while providing speed optimizations that can make sites blazingly fast.
 Unfortunately, for newcomers and even more seasoned developers, setting up the React development environment for the first time is difficult, frustrating, and daunting.
-There are boilerplates such as create-react-app readily available for people who want to skip configuration and get started, but using them doesn’t provide insight into what’s actually going on.
+There are boilerplates such as [create-react-app](https://github.com/facebookincubator/create-react-app) readily available for people who want to skip configuration and get started, but using them doesn’t provide insight into what’s actually going on.

 **This article is meant to take you through the setup process while teaching you as much as possible about what you and the tools you’re using are doing.** The technologies we’ll discuss are what the React community has decided to embrace in the front-end ecosystem and what you’ll see professional developers and industry leaders using.
 It’s also what you’ll see in most examples online.
 There’s a whole ton of tools and configuration purposely left out as this is meant to be a bare-bones beginners’ guide.

-To see what we’ll be working towards, go to [https://github.com/arnav-aggarwal/react-setup-tutorial](https://github.com/arnav-aggarwal/react-setup-tutorial).
+The state of the current master branch of this repository is what we'll be working towards.

 This article requires some elementary proficiency with HTML, Javascript (including very basic ES6 syntax), CSS, Node, and preferably Express. **If you can make a to-do app, you’re ready for this**.
 Let’s get started.